rhinobase/raftyui/apps/docs/app/(docs)/docs/components/toggle-group/page.md

 ---
 title: Toggle Group
+nextjs:
+  metadata:
-pageTitle: Toggle Group - Rafty UI
+    title: Toggle Group
     description: A set of two-state buttons that can be toggled on or off.
 ---

 A set of two-state buttons that can be toggled on or off.